Journey Into The Self

 Throughout this retreat, we will visit dozens of sacred sites.
 These places have absorbed the prayers and aspirations of millions of devotees and spiritual seekers and are understood to be ‘tirthas’, or portals where spiritual energy flows into the material plane.
 Our focus in these places will be to experience this energy and open to its transformational potential.

 The first five nights will be at Quiet Healing Center in Auroville.
 We’ll practice āsāna, prānāyāma, meditation, and mantra chanting together, swim in the ocean and set a foundation for our explorations into the nature of Self.
 The trip cost includes one massage while at Quiet, and additional bodywork will be available on a cost basis.
-We will also visit the Matrimandir, Kameeswarar Shiva Temple the Sri Aurobindo Ashram, and Mohanam Cultural Heritage Centre.
+We will also visit Kameeswarar Shiva Temple the Sri Aurobindo Ashram, Mohanam Cultural Heritage Center and more.

 We will spend the next seven nights in Tiruvannamalai diving into relationship with holy Arunachala.
 Arunachala is Shiva: the primordial divine consciousness that underlies everything we see and touch and think.
 The mountain radiates grace in every direction.
 It is a presence that holds us in love and a wisdom that can guide us toward self realization.
 We will stay at Triveni Ashram, which is connected with the Yogiramsuratkumar Ashram.